 CHICAGO: Three and a Half Days in the Windy City

-People keep asking me which city on my trip was my favorite and I’ve gotta say, I think it’s Chicago.
-The Windy City had the whole package for me: things to do, really tasty food, and I stayed in a fancy hotel.
+People keep asking me which city on my trip was my favorite and I’ve got to say, I think it’s Chicago.
+The Windy City had the whole package: things to do, really tasty food, and I stayed in a fancy hotel.
 I’m ready to go back if only to eat more deep dish!

 The Southwest Chief

 I wrote a separate post for my other big rides, but the Southwest Chief was fairly uneventful.
-It was most like the California Zephyr ride being that it was 34.5 hours and took me across the country from Flagstaff, AZ to Chicago; the scenery was a lot better on the Zephyr though.
+It was most like the California Zephyr being that it was 34.5 hours and took me across the country from Flagstaff, AZ to Chicago, however, the Zephyr’s scenery was a lot better.
 The Chief has a sightseer car but you’re only going to see deserts, plains, and cornfields for the most part.
-I spent several hours working in front of the large windows, working on my current manuscript and chatting with an older couple who’d also bought a rail pass.
+I spent several hours in front of the large windows, working on my current manuscript and chatting with an older couple who’d also bought a rail pass.

-It was a full train the whole time with TONS of Boy Scout troops that kept boarding.
-My seatmate for most of the trip was a troop leader who told me they’d been out in the woods for 12 days and that he’d chased off a bear the night before and showed me a picture.
-Mr. Troop Leader also informed me he was an oral surgeon and has his pilot’s license; he showed me God knows how many pictures of his family up in a private plane and their travels.
+The train was full for the entire time with TONS of Boy Scout troops that kept boarding.
+My seatmate for most of the trip was a troop leader who told me they’d been out in the woods for 12 days, and that he’d chased off a bear the night before and even showed me a picture.
+Mr. Troop Leader also informed me he was an oral surgeon and with a pilot’s license; he showed me God knows how many pictures of his family up in a private plane and their travels.
 To be rich enough to hop in your private plane with the fam and go above cloud level to look at the stars.
 Y’ALL.
 I teach at a ritzy private school, but that’s next level.

 Anyway, besides the Most Interesting Boy Scout Troop Leader in the World, the only other out-of-the-ordinary happening was the singing lounge attendant whose voice was what you’d get if you combined Kermit the Frog and Fozzy Bear.
 This man sang over the loudspeaker every couple of hours to announce the closing/opening of the cafe car.
 But you know what?
 You can tell he loves his job.